RichardLitt/burntfen.com/_projects/is-winds-of-winter-out-yet.md

 ---
 {% include JB/setup %}

-probably my most useful site, on whether grr martin has published the next book yet
+This is probably my most useful site, on whether GRR Martin has published his next book in the _Game of Thrones_ series yet.
+I bought and made this as a joke, and so far, it has served admirably at that role.